BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/composite-sink.md

 ### Configuring the Batch Composite Sink

-In order to enable the Batch Composite Sink, configure the following Nexus Delta property
+In order to enable the Batch Composite Sink, configure the following Nexus Delta property:

 `plugins.composite-views.sink-config = batch`

-Furthermore, you can configure the maximum size of a batch and the maximum interval using
+Furthermore, you can configure the maximum size of a batch and the maximum interval using:

 `plugins.composite-views.{projection-plugin}-batch.max-elements = {max-elements}`